Abdul-Asa/risidio-task/README.md

 ## Overview

 This project is a frontend implementation of a site similar to an NFT marketplace as part of the Risidio technical assessment.
-It follows the provided Figma file very closely, using Next.js 14 with server actions, Tailwind CSS for styling, and shadcn/ui to build UI components.
+It follows the provided Figma design very closely, using Next.js 14 with server actions, Tailwind CSS for styling, and shadcn/ui to build UI components.
 It includes advanced features like cookie-based session authentication and connects an SQLite database with Drizzle ORM, hosted on TursoDb.

 ## Technologies Used 🛠️